vietfood/cs4all-vn/tpus.md

 * At its core, the systolic array is a 2D `128x128` (`=16,384`) grid of ALUs each capable of performing a multiply and add operation.
 * Weights (**W**, the `128x128` input) are passed down from above (called the RHS) while inputs (**X**, the `8x128` input) are passed in from the left (called the LHS).

 Here is a simplified animation of multiplying a set of weights (blue) with a set of activations (green).
 You'll notice that the weights (RHS) are partially loaded first, diagonally, and then the activations are fed in, also diagonally.
-In each frame above, we multiply all the overlapped green and blue units, sum the result with any residual passed in from above, and then pass the result in turn down one unit.
+In each frame below, we multiply all the overlapped green and blue units, sum the result with any residual passed in from above, and then pass the result in turn down one unit.

 {% include figure.liquid path="assets/img/systolic-array.gif" %}